 Section 13.
 Compensation: Directors, with the exception of the Executive Director, shall not receive a salary for their board services.
 Directors may be reimbursed for transportation, lodging, and per diem.
 The Board of Directors shall maintain Policies and Procedures regarding the circumstances under which transportation, lodging and per diem are reimbursed.
 No other expenses will be reimbursed unless approved in advance of a meeting by the Executive Committee for extraordinary circumstances.
 No board member may incur any liability for the Association without prior authorization of the Board of Directors.
 (Amended 1/26/2008; 4/29/2016; 9/23/16)

-Section 14.
-Removal of Directors: If a Director fails to attend at least two meetings of the Board of Directors in one 12-month period without being excused, or if a Director breaches the Director’s fiduciary obligations to the Association or the Board, materially breaches these bylaws or the UAFAA Board Policies and Procedures, or otherwise materially fails in the Director’s obligations as a member of the Board of Directors, then the Board shall provide written notice to the Director that the Board intends to remove the member, specifying the reasons therefore.
+Section 15.
+Removal of Directors: If a Director fails to attend at least two meetings of the Board of Directors in one 12-month period without being excused, or if a Director breaches the Director’s fiduciary obligations to the Association or the Board, materially breaches these bylaws or the UAFAA Board Policies and Procedures, is found by the Board to violate the Association’s Code of Conduct or otherwise materially fails in the Director’s obligations as a member of the Board of Directors, then the Board shall provide written notice to the Director that the Board intends to remove the member, specifying the reasons therefore.
 Prior to voting to remove the member, the Board shall provide the Director the opportunity to respond in writing and, if the Director chooses, to address the Board of Directors as its next Regular Meeting.
 If the Board determines, after considering the Director’s response (if any) for the reasons for the intended removal, that the Director in question cannot or will not fulfill the Director’s duties, the board may, by unanimous vote of the Directors present, but not including the vote of the Director in question, remove the person as a Director of the Association.
 (Amended 1/18/2003; 9/23/16)

 - To amend Association bylaws;